 Your accommodation: Orari Bed & Breakfast

 Orari Bed and Breakfast offers elegant and inviting accommodation in the heart of Christchurch city.
-This heritage building has all the charm of a grand Victorian home, but with modern comforts providing for an enjoyable stay.Today you’ll take to the road for your New Zealand Self Drive holiday, so take a look through the great selection of late model vehicles available and take your pick.
+This heritage building has all the charm of a grand Victorian home, but with modern comforts providing for an enjoyable stay.Choose a car to best suit your needs from our fantastic rental car range.
+From compact economy, hatchbacks to prestige SUVs.
+See the most popular range here.

 Following the 2011 earthquake that razed its centre and much of the outlying suburbs, Christchurch is well into a billion-dollar makeover.
 In the middle of the Canterbury Plains, bordering the pacific ocean, New Zealand’s newest city is an ideal gateway to exploring the middle of the South.